tidyverse/tibble/cran-comments.md

 ## Reverse dependencies

-I checked all 30 reverse dependencies for version 1.0 and for the current release, and compared the results.
-They were identical, except for the `bigrf` package which failed memory allocation in both cases but for two different reasons.
+I checked all 88 reverse dependencies for version 1.2 and for the current release, and compared the outputs of R CMD check.
+They were identical for all packages; tidyr requires version 0.6.1 which contains a compatibility fix.